 Some employers offer benefits in the form of matching funds to their employees’ retirement plans.
 Workers then become fully vested, or own employer-provided funds, either immediately or after several years of service.
 Federal and state laws govern how long a company can require you to work to become fully vested.
 Generally, the maximum is two to seven years, depending on the kind of plan, vesting schedule and other factors.

 Retirement Planning Tips

-- Consider working with an experienced financial advisor before taking a job that offers benefits with a vesting period or accessing vested benefits at your current job.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Consider working with a financial advisor before taking a job that offers benefits with a vesting period or accessing vested benefits at your current job.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Vesting doesn’t necessarily mean an employee has unfettered access to benefits.
 For instance, until they reach age 59.5, employees who withdraw from 401(k) plans may owe penalties on withdrawn amounts.
 And employees may have to wait several months after an initial public offering to sell even fully vested shares and stock options.